Fat Transfer to the Breast vs Breast Implants: Making an Informed Choice

 Plastic surgery costs are typically a function of time in the OR.
 It takes around 2 hours to perform an average breast implant augmentation procedure, while it takes around 5 hours to perform the fat grafting to the breast.

-Cost comparison of Breast Augmenation with Fat Transfer to the Breast
+Cost comparison of Breast Augmentation with Fat Transfer to the Breast

 • Breast augmentation with implants : $6,000 (silicone)

-Making an Informed Decision of Breast Aug vs Fat Transfer
+Making an Informed Decision of Breast Implants vs Fat Transfer

-Your surgeon should be a Board Certified Plastic Surgeon.
-You should be able to see before and after photos of previous patients.
-Be sure he has performed scores of the the procedure you are interested in.
+Your surgeon should be a board-certified plastic surgeon, and you should be able to view before and after photos of previous patients.
+Make sure your surgeon has performed many cases of the procedure you’re considering.

 Breast ImplantsFat Grafting